eclipse-ee4j/mojarra/CONTRIBUTING.md

 ## Project description

-Eclipse Mojarra is an implementation for the Jakarta Faces specification.
+Eclipse Mojarra is an implementation for the Jakarta Faces Specification.
 Jakarta Faces is a Java specification for building component-based user interfaces for web applications.
 It is also a MVC web framework that simplifies construction of user interfaces (UI) for server-based